 - Our professional advisors (including accountants, auditors, banker and financial advisors)

 - Our insurers

 - Quality assurance assessors, including external accreditation bodies

-- Our regulator, the Solicitors Regulation Authority, the Law Society, the Legal Ombudsman, the Legal Aid Agency and the Information Commissioner’s Office.
+- The Solicitors Regulation Authority, the Law Society, the Legal Ombudsman, the Council of Licensed Conveyancers, the Legal Aid Agency, the National Crime Agency and the Information Commissioner’s Office.